carboxylman/stackdb/doc/user-guide.md

 software breakpoints.

-The Xen driver allows you to attach to multiple Xen VMs from Domain 0 (either within the same StackDB program, or from within different StackDB programs running at the same time).
+The Xen driver allows you to attach to multiple Xen VMs from Domain 0 (either within the same Stackdb program, or from within different Stackdb programs running at the same time).
 We need special code to do this because Xen only provides the ability for one Domain 0 program to listen for debug exceptions on other domains.
-Thus, the Xen driver provides a demultiplexing service that, when utilized, notifies all StackDB programs attached to Xen VMs when there is a Xen debug exception.
+Thus, the Xen driver provides a demultiplexing service that, when utilized, notifies all Stackdb programs attached to Xen VMs when there is a Xen debug exception.
 If you only need to attach to a single VM at one time, and don't want to incur any of the tiny, minimal overhead of the demultiplexing service, you can disable it via the `-M` option.